gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 Fig. \ref{fig.heat_case1}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 Again, gLaSDI achieves a better agreement between the encoder and the DI prediction than the ones for LaSDI.

 Fig. \ref{fig.heat_case1}(c-d) show the maximum relative error of LaSDI and gLaSDI predictions in the prescribed parameter space, respectively.
-The gLaSDI achieves higher prediction accuracy than the LaSDI with the maximum relative error of 3.1$\%$ in the whole parameter space, compared to 7.1$\%$ of LaSDI. \XH{Compared with the high-fidelity simulation based on MFEM \cite{anderson2021mfem}, the gLaSDI model achieves 66$\times$ speed-up.}
+The gLaSDI achieves higher prediction accuracy than the LaSDI with the maximum relative error of 3.1$\%$ in the whole parameter space, compared to 7.1$\%$ of LaSDI. \RB{Compared with the high-fidelity simulation (MFEM \cite{anderson2021mfem}) that has an around $3\%$ maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 17$\times$ speed-up.}

-\subsubsection{Case 2\YC{: Effects of the polynomial order in DI models}}
+\subsubsection{Case 2: Effects of the polynomial order in DI models}

 In the second test, we want to see if simpler latent-space dynamics can be achieved by gLaSDI and how it affects the reduced-order modeling accuracy.
 The same settings as the previous example are considered, including the parameter space, the autoencoder architecture (1,089-100-3), the number of training points (25), except that the polynomial order of the DI models is reduced from quadratic to linear.